$150 $53 (save 65%)

-Also included in the line-up of Nike Shox sneakers is the Nike Shox Avenue that debuted in 2005.
+Also included in the line-up of Nike Shox sneakers is the Shox Avenue from the Swoosh that debuted in 2005.
 Though not as popular as other Shox models, this Swoosh kick is as stylish and functional as the others.
 Below are the general characteristics of Nike Shox Avenue shoes:

 - The Nike Shox Avenue shoes have a low-top construction with sufficiently padded tongue and collar.